 Melexis is a proud contributor to the open source community with a lot of drivers, tools and code already released and actively developed under open source licenses.
 We continue to help people with easier and faster solutions to their problems and with the development of their ideas.

-Discover the infrared temperature sensor driver for Linux kernel v4.17 on GitHub
+Discover the IR temperature sensor driver for Linux Kernel v4.17 on GitHub